 Current Repo Rate, Reverse Repo, CRR, SLR Rates

-The Monetary Policy Committee (MPC) met on February 7 and 8, 2017 for the Sixth Bi-monthly Monetary Policy Statement for 2016-17.
+The Monetary Policy Committee (MPC) met on April 6, 2017 for the First Bi-monthly Monetary Policy Statement 2017-18.

 |Cash Reserve Ratio CRR||4%|